🗺️I Mapped College Freshman Ego Development (Shocking) Part 2

 Cognitive Development:

-• Spiral Knowing: Deep immersion in Arcs 1-8 and beginning depth with Arc 9
+• Deep immersion in Arcs 1-8 (Spiral Knowing)

-• Truth Compass: Deeper appreciation of sociocultural and epistemological relativism and beginning appreciation of ontological relativism—has honed their information diet to include high quality Truth sources
+• Deeper appreciation of sociocultural and epistemological relativism and beginning appreciation of ontological relativism (Truth Compass)

 Social Development: